eldorplus/ebay-generator-template/README.md

-# jandj-generator-template-
+# ebat-generator-template
-This is Jono and Johno official neto to eBay Generator Template created by Don Roland Diaz.
+This is Global King Store to eBay Generator Template created by Eldorplus.